gravwell/js-client/CONTRIBUTING.md

 5. Assign yourself as the responsible for the PR
 6. Assign at least one developer to review you work
 7. Once all reviewers approve it, it can be merged by anyone with access.

+## Commands

+- `npm ci` for a clean install.
+- `npm test` to execute the tests.
+- `npm run build` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.
+- `npm run lint` to lint the codebase with Prettier and ESLint.
+- `npm run format` to automatically apply some style conventions.

 ## Style conventions